 On successful completion of this module you should be able to:

-2. Create robust C++ programs of simple to moderate complexity given a suitable specification.
+2. 2.
+Design and create robust C++ programs of simple to moderate complexity given a suitable specification.

 Computational Methods